thephpleague/commonmark/security.md

 See the [configuration](/configuration/) section for more information.

+## Unsafe Links

+Unsafe links are also allowed by default due to CommonMark spec compliance.
+An unsafe link is one that uses any of these protocols:

+ - `javascript:`
+ - `vbscript:`
+ - `file:`
+ - `data:` (except for `data:image` in png, gif, jpeg, or webp format)

+To prevent these from being parsed and rendered, you should set the `allow_unsafe_links` option to `false`.

 ## Nesting Level

 **No maximum nesting level is enforced by default.**  Markdown content which is too deeply-nested (like 10,000 nested blockquotes: '> > > > > ...') [could result in long render times or segfaults](https://github.com/thephpleague/commonmark/issues/243#issuecomment-217580285).